echoedinvoker/vue/12-http-req/160-handle-no-data-state/memo.md

 ![Alt more conditional rendering](pic/03.jpg)

+- Sequence && will check one by one from the left to the right, as long as a false is found in the middle, the subsequent ones will not be executed.

 - Because of the convenient directives v-if, v-else-if, we can accomplish this requirement in the template only.

 ![Alt result](pic/04.jpg)